 Major fire breaks out at apartments complex in Tallaght

-Dublin Fire Brigade says mass evacuation and search taking place at Bancroft Hall
+Dublin Fire Brigade investigating possibility of gas explosion at Bancroft Hall apartments

 Dublin Fire Brigade.
 File photograph: Brenda Fitzsimons